awayinlondon/actions/readme.md

 ## Step 4.
 GitHub Actions: Publish Docker Container
 Go into Actions in the website and choose the Publish Docker Container (GitHub Packages) workflow.
+Copy the vscode Dockerfile (from the .devcontainer directory) into the root directory.